Make a Little Birdhouse in Your Soul

 But there is good news to report!
 Over the past fifty years, strategic long-term investments in the conservation of wetlands have led to dramatic increases in populations of ducks, geese, and swans.
 This proves that the decline in bird populations can be slowed … and even reversed … with targeted human intervention.

-• JWP has partnered with the City of Bloomington and University of Illinois Master Naturalists to restore prairie and woodland at Ewing Park, where volunteers and park staff have planted, tended, and managed natural areas over the decades.
+• GPBA has partnered with the City of Bloomington and University of Illinois Master Naturalists to restore prairie and woodland at Ewing Park, where volunteers and park staff have planted, tended, and managed natural areas over the decades.
 The high-quality restoration work has resulted in this park being designated by National Audubon Society as an “Important Bird Area,” where one can see as many bird species during spring migration as can be seen at the world-famous Montrose Beach bird sanctuary in Chicago.

-• JWP worked with the Town of Normal Parks and Recreation staff to design and find grant funds for a new bird sanctuary at the Y intersection of the Constitution Trail in Normal.
+• GPBA worked with the Town of Normal Parks and Recreation staff to design and find grant funds for a new bird sanctuary at the Y intersection of the Constitution Trail in Normal.
 Adjacent to the popular Connie Link Amphitheater, this water feature and native plant restoration will be a high-profile example of bringing birds and people together for their mutual benefit.

-• JWP routinely schedules programs and events to inspire a love of birding and nature with bird- and nature-related film screenings at the Normal Theater, bird photography exhibits at the Normal Public Library, and bird walks at local parks.
+• GPBA routinely schedules programs and events to inspire a love of birding and nature with bird- and nature-related film screenings at the Normal Theater, bird photography exhibits at the Normal Public Library, and bird walks at local parks.

-With the continued restoration of natural habitat in central Illinois, JWP is hoping to stem the tide of birds at the tipping point, which in the Midwest include American Golden Plover, Bobolink, Henslow’s Sparrow, Chimney Swift, Golden-winged Warbler, King Rail, LeConte’s Sparrow, Lesser Yellowlegs, Pectoral Sandpiper, Prairie Warbler, Ruddy Turnstone, Semipalmated Sandpiper, Short-billed Dowitcher, Stilt Sandpiper, Whimbrel, Yellow Rail and Black Rail.
+With the continued restoration of natural habitat in central Illinois, Grand Prairie Bird Alliance is hoping to stem the tide of birds at the tipping point, which in the Midwest include American Golden Plover, Bobolink, Henslow’s Sparrow, Chimney Swift, Golden-winged Warbler, King Rail, LeConte’s Sparrow, Lesser Yellowlegs, Pectoral Sandpiper, Prairie Warbler, Ruddy Turnstone, Semipalmated Sandpiper, Short-billed Dowitcher, Stilt Sandpiper, Whimbrel, Yellow Rail and Black Rail.
 If current trends continue these species will be at increased risk for extinction.
 Fortunately, diverse groups of scientists, citizens, land managers, and decision-makers are hard at work raising awareness around the deeply intertwined connections between birds and people.
 They have outlined a plan for proactive conservation and a strategic road map to recovery that can reverse these declines.

 This plan involves coupling new technology with insights from social science to co-create conservation strategies with affected communities.
 Restoration of eastern forests is one example of ongoing work that has improved habitat quality and increased populations of birds.
 The rate of decline for Cerulean Warblers and Wood Thrush has slowed in areas where extensive forest restoration has been implemented.
 Restoring diversity in the forest benefits more than birds.
 People need clean water, clean air, and increased access to diverse natural habitats as well.